shukriadams/whobrokethebuild/README.md

 WBTB requires a database to function.
 Currently PostgreSQL is supported.
 It will automatically create

-### Basic config
+### Configuration

-All WBTB's configuration is kept in a single YML file in the application root directory.
-WBTB attempts to load and validate this file on application start, and will exit if your configuration is valid.
+All WBTB's configuration is kept in a single YML file.
+WBTB attempts to load and validate this file on application start, and will exit if your configuration is invalid.

+#### Basic config

+If you want to look around and inspect how WBTB works, you can spin up an instance quickly with Docker.

-To set up a basic demonstration server, create or mount a file called `config.yml` in the app root directory (typically the directory with Wbtb.Core.Web.dll) and set its content to
+To set up a basic demonstration server, create a file called `config.yml` and set its content to

     Plugins:
     -   Key: Postgres